The expansion of the Shawnigan Lake Museum

 An increased Gift Shop area will have a three-fold benefit.
 It will provide revenue for the ongoing programs at the museum, create a venue for the wares of local artisans, and offer a shopping opportunity for residents and visitors to the community.

 - A larger, more secure, E.J.
 Hughes Gallery

 One of the unique assets of the Shawnigan Lake Museum is its collection of original E.J.
 Hughes art pieces.
 In addition, we have several pieces of furniture from his house.
-This collection has been donated to the museum because of Hughes’ love of Shawnigan.
+This collection has been donated to the museum because of Hughes’ love of Shawnigan Lake.
 The collection has outgrown its dedicated gallery space.
-Our project will create a larger gallery to accommodate this one-of-a-kind collection.
-His original works are seldom found anywhere in public spaces –they are housed in large, or national, art galleries or in private collections.
-This gallery is, and will be, a major attraction for the region, especially once it is relocated in an appropriate space.
+Project Impact will create a larger gallery to accommodate this one-of-a-kind collection.
+His original works are seldom found anywhere in public spaces – rather, they are housed in large, or national, art galleries or in private collections.
+This gallery is, and will be, a major attraction for the region, especially once it is relocated into an appropriate space.

 - A public washroom